EU leaders struggle to agree on candidates for top jobs

 Macron, like Rutte, declined to say who he was backing.

-The discussions about who should take over at the EU’s helm for the next five years and beyond could go well into the night, if not through it, Tusk warned.
+Tusk had warned the discussions about who should take over at the EU’s helm for the next five years and beyond could go well into the night, if not through it.

 He wants nominations to be wrapped up soon, seeking to prevent further erosion of public confidence in the EU amid Brexit uncertainty and intra-bloc divisions over managing migration.

 There was hope at the previous summit on June 20-21 that more time would bring clarity on who should replace Juncker as commission president.
-German Chancellor Angela Merkel backs German conservative Manfred Weber, whose center-right European People’s Party is the largest political group in the European Parliament but lost seats in the EU elections in May.
+German Chancellor Angela Merkel backs Weber, the German conservative whose center-right European People’s Party is the largest political group in the European Parliament but lost seats in the EU elections in May.

 Macron has suggested Weber lacks the political and government experience for such a high-profile role.
 Weber could still be considered for the head of the European Parliament which is the EU’s only elected institution.

-Merkel said there was still a good possibility for Weber and the center-left top candidate, Dutch politician Frans Timmermans of the European Socialist and Democrats group, to be among the winners of the top positions, but other leaders from the same political family disagreed.
+Merkel said there was still a good possibility for Weber and Timmermans, the top center-left candidate from the European Socialist and Democrats group, to be among the winners of the top positions.
+Other leaders from the same political family disagreed.

 The European People’s Party, which is made up of Christian Democrats, and the S&D are the two biggest political groups in the EU, but both lost seats in May’s polls, where far-right and populist parties, pro-business liberals and the Greens made gains.